rusulh/J124-Final-Project-Hadi/README.md

 1. Create a pivot table to show the total pregnancy count by each year and age group 15-17?
 2. What was the birth rate for women aged 30-34 in California in 2017?
 3. Calculate the average birth rate for women aged 40-44 across all states in 2017?
-4. Which state had the highest overall birth rate in 2017, and which had the lowest?
+4. Which age group had the highest pregnancy rate in the year 2000?
 5. Which age group had the highest birth rate nationally in 2017, and which had the lowest?

 ### Key Assumptions